yoyonel/ModernGL/examples/window/README.md

 to create a context displaying a visible window.
 ModernGL will then load OpenGL functions from the existing contexts instead.

 This package contains examples using ModernGL with various libraries opening a visible window.

+**Most example windows should work on Windows, Linux and OS X.
+Some require additional setup such as installing dynamic libraries.**

 ## PyQt5